remche/z2jh4k8s/README.md

 The chart :
 * uses a `singleuser` [custom image](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) image providing k8s tools like `kubectl` ;
-* create a `Namespace`, `ServiceAccount`, and some RBAC rules per user ;
+* creates a `Namespace`, `ServiceAccount`, and some RBAC rules per user ;
-* spawn the user Jupyter pod with a different service account per user.
+* spawns the user Jupyter pod with a different service account per user.

 ## Installation